 I ditch my bloody gloves on the way to the hotel.
 We change out of work clothes and shower off fake tattoos and makeup, Valeria’s Goth look washed down the drain, sullen and mysterious, I kind of liked it.
-On the plane, we’re the selves we look like on our fake ID.

 Tea is long past, girls line up for cocktails, as per policy, we don’t recap anything.

 “Did the Zycyryn show up, we didn’t see them, or the sparkles?”

 Devona, “They were there, if you didn’t see them, it means they saw no reason to interfere.
 We will dance tonight to thank them.”